-Because we don't serve meat, we work a lot with protein-rich food like mushrooms.
+Because we try to cook as much vegetarian as we can, we work a lot with protein-rich food like mushrooms.
 The mushrooms we use are just from around de corner in Amsterdam-Noord!

 In former seacontainers on an old industrial zone Wouter Hassing of Mycophilia grows our delicious shiitake, bolet royal and oyster mushrooms on wood splinters.
 The growing itself is also done sustainably using a biomeiler: a heap of shredded wood that generates warmth by decomposing.

 Our bitterballs and croquettes are vegetarian and have a special story.
 Willem Bosman Jansen of GRO produces bitterballs en croquettes made from oyster mushrooms, which they've grown on the coffee grounds of chain-store La Place and wholesaler DeliXL.
 Their snack assortment is called Terra Bites and is really delicious.

 We thought: why would we make trucks drive around filled with bottles containing mainly water and sugar, when we can install our own sparkling water tap, and we can use that to serve our drinks?

 We make our own sodas with the syrups of Leslie Dronkers (Saru Soda).
 So no Coca-Cola or Fanta, but Elderflower, Ginger-lemon and Rhubarb!